SSkipr/AeronauticaHelper/README.md

  - **TURNING_MULTIPLIER** This is multiplied with the base steering speeds.
 Increase for larger ships but ensure it doesn't auscultate (go back and forth).
 The boat will reach the target eventually, so this isn't very important

  - **WEBHOOK_URL** This is the webhook url for sending screenshots.
 See [this tutorial](https://www.youtube.com/watch?v=xIZXDdVwNaE).
 This is optional.

+### 3 **Ingame Preperation**

+- You will need a boat job active, pull out to open seas with a straight route and point in the general direction of your destination

 ### 3. **Run the code**